avijit-28/Festiva-Manage-Your-Events/README.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-✨ Made with passion and ❤️ by Avijit Pakhira , Gourab Saha, Debmalya Sanyal and Ishita Mukherjee.✨
+✨ Made with passion and ❤️ by Our Team✨

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━